Modernizing Activity Schedule Management for Haven Parks

 Spreadsheet Nightmare

 Current tools failed to show multiple attractions in the same full-week view, forcing managers to plan in Excel.
 Consequently, they had to manually re-enter thousands of session slots one by one, when setting up the upcoming season.
+The new scheduling solution had to be designed for integration with the legacy internal calendar system with 100+ active park admins.

 • The goal was to build upon the internal system already in place.